Trust-Anchor-Group/IdApp/Content/GettingStarted.md

 It is rather limited, therefore swapping it out for AutoFac is recommended.

 Add a reference
-to the `AutoFac` Nuget, and then add the following using statement at the top of ```App.xaml.cs```:
+to the `AutoFac` Nuget, and then add the following using statement at the top of [App.xaml.cs](../IdApp/IdApp/App.xaml.cs):

 ```
     using Autofac;
 ```
-Now create a container builder in the `App.xaml.cs` constructor like this:
+Now create a container builder in the [App.xaml.cs](../IdApp/IdApp/App.xaml.cs) constructor like this:

 ```
 public App()